Close Menu

 • Which creators they follow

-• What conversations they join
+• What conversations they participate in

 The Role of AI in the Twitter Algorithm